| HTML Tutorials |

 EJB Object

-client never invokes methods directly on an actual bean instance.
+Client never invokes methods directly on an actual bean instance.
 All invocations go through the EJB object, which is a tool-generated class.
 Message requests are intercepted by the EJB object and then delegated to the actual bean instance.
 That is why it is called a request interceptor.

 Remote Interface